Maximal edge-traversal time in First Passage Percolation: Introduction

-If only we assume the condition of Theorem \ref{thm2}, \eqref{upper-prop1} holds with $r=0$. \end{prop} \begin{prop} Take a positive constant $\eta$ and set $L_N=(\log{N})^{1+\eta}$.
-Under the condition of Theorem \ref{thm3}, the following happens with probability one: There exists a positive constant $c$ such that for any $N\in\N$,
+If only we assume the condition of Theorem \ref{thm2}, then \eqref{upper-prop1} holds with $r=0$. \end{prop} \begin{prop} Take a positive constant $\rho$ and set $L_N=(\log{N})^{1+\rho}$.
+Under the condition of Theorem \ref{thm3}, the following happens with probability one: there exists a positive constant $c$ such that for any $N\in\N$ large enough,